🍑 How to Choose Your First Butt Plug: Our Guide on Picking Your First Butt Plug

 In the world of anal play, you can't ask for a more multifaceted toy than the humble butt plug.
 They are straightforward to use, self-explanatory, easy to clean, and, for such a small toy, they pack a mighty punch.
 These toys are real game-changers for all of us who like to dive deep into the dark arts of anal play.
 Choosing a butt plug isn't rocket science, however, there are certain bits of paramount importance one should consider before purchasing a butt plug:

-• A butt plug must have a flared base to avoid slippage
+- A butt plug must have a flared base to avoid slippage and prevent medical emergencies

-• Beginners should select a butt plug made up of stainless steel, silicone, or borosilicate glass because they are easy to insert, non-porous, flexible, and can be cleaned properly after every use
+- Beginners should select a butt plug made up of stainless steel, silicone, or borosilicate glass because they are easy to insert, non-porous, flexible (silicone), and can be cleaned properly after every use

-• If you're a beginner, always start with the smaller size available
+- If you're a beginner, always start with the smaller size available.
+Visit our beginner collection for appropriately sized options

 Choosing the Right Size of the Butt Plug